olssonoskar/search-service/README.md

 The application has a single GET endpoint at /search that takes a query param for the String that contains a set of words separated by a single space.

-The words are split into a list and each words are passed to the integrated search engines for individual querying.
-Currently the following search engines are integrated:
+The words are split into a list and each word are passed to the integrated search engines for individual querying.
+Currently, the following search engines are integrated:
  - Google (Tested with Free tier: Limited to 100 queries per day)
- - Bing (Tested with Free tier: Limitied to 3 req/s, up to 1k per day)
+ - Bing (Tested with Free tier: Limited to 3 req/s, up to 1k per day)

 Assumption: Due to the rate limiting of Bing, queries with more words seems to take a bit longer to finish.
 I have tested with a length of 6 words, I assume a very long query would lead to timeout failures.